KiTZ-Heidelberg/revana-demo-data/README.md

 to provide you with its rich functionality, it does not come without any caveats.

 - Depending on the number of previously installed packages, the download and installation process might take some time.
 You might want to grab a coffee while the installation proceeds.

--   Relying on a bad internet connection while installing Revana can cause timeout errors to occur througout the download of Revana’s dependencies.
+- Relying on a bad internet connection while installing Revana can cause timeout errors to occur throughout the download of Revana’s dependencies.
 If you find a message like “Timeout of 60 seconds was reached” or similar within the installation output, it might help to extend the timeout limits.
-Use *options(timeout=1000)* to set the timeout limit to 1000 seconds.
+Use _options(timeout=1000)_ to set the timeout limit to 1000 seconds.

 - While Revana **does not need to be compiled** throughout installation, some of its dependencies do.
 Depending on your system this compilation can take some time or even fail.
 Use the following steps to troubleshoot:

   - Make sure you have the required compilers and software installed on your system.
 See **“Requirements”** above for details.

-    -   Setting *options(pkgType = “both”)* makes R preferably install
+  - Setting _options(pkgType = “both”)_ makes R preferably install
     binary versions of the packages if available.
 Also, select to install binary versions of the packages, when prompted.
 This can greatly increase installation speed under Windows and MacOS systems.
 Unfortunately, this option is **not available for Linux distributions** and users will be forced to await package compilation.

   - Please do not hesitate to contact us (<elias.ulrich@kitz-heidelberg.de>), if you are facing any problems throughout the installation of Revana.

 # Demo Report